-New England Public Radio is pleased to announce the recipients of this year’s New England Public Radio Arts & Humanities Award.
+New England Public Radio is pleased to announce the recipients of this year’s Arts & Humanities Awards.
+The 2015 honorees are:Community Music School of Springfield (Outstanding Organization), musician and instructor Andrew Lawrence (Outstanding Individual) and poet Karen Skolfield (Emerging Talent).